How do I report a power outage?

 How should I prepare for outages?

-PEC suggests creating an outage preparation kit that includes items such as a portable radio, batteries, phone, cash, bottled water and a flashlight.
+We suggest creating an outage preparation kit that includes items such as a portable radio, batteries, phone, cash, bottled water and a flashlight.
 Store this kit in a designated place so it is easy to find.
-See our be prepared for outages page for more information.
+Visit our be prepared for outages page for more information.

 How does PEC manage calls during a widespread power outage?